It’s your show.

-Slides can either be added from the "Slides" menu (select one of the three types of slides listed below) or dragged and dropped into the slide tray at the bottom of mmhmm.
+Slides can either be added from the "Slides" menu, from the icons at the top of the slide tray, or dragged and dropped into the slide tray at the bottom of mmhmm.

 Types of slides in mmhmm

-There are three different types of slides in mmhmm: Media, Screen Share, and Camera slides.
+You can create different types of slides in mmhmm:

-Share almost any image, video, GIF, or audio file with your audience.
-Choose your file with the “New Slide” menu (New Slide > Add Media).
-Navigate to your images on your hard drive and select one.
+Alternatively, you can navigate to the file on your hard drive and select one to drag in the slide tray.
 To select more than one, hold the Shift key down while you click the ones you want.
 You can also drag and drop your files into the slide tray located at the bottom of the mmhmm window.

-Tip: Change the Add Media window to icon view so you can see the preview images.
+Tip: Change the Add Images or Videos window to icon view so you can see the preview images.

 If you are adding video slides and wish for the audio that's in the video to be audible to your audience, you will need to make a slight configuration to your audio environment.

-- Screen share slides must be added with the menu.
+- Screen share slides must be added within the menu.
 They can’t be dragged and dropped into the slide tray as you can with image files and movies.

 - If your audience says your screen share looks blurry, your video conferencing platform has lowered your bandwidth automatically in response to the network speed.
-To address this issue, instead share the mmhmm window with the video conferencing system’s screen sharing tool.
+To address this issue, instead, share the Broadcast window with the video conferencing system’s screen sharing tool.
 Learn more about blurry Screen Share slides.